GSequist/markdown-parser/README.md

 - primarily created for LLM devs who build RAG apps.
 - any other where you need instant markdown.
--

 ## updates

 i will be adding more file formats and improving this api going forward to better support developers in the llm community.

-## license

-the file-to-markdown api is open-source, released under the mit license. feel free to use and modify as needed.